evanwill/web-cites/content/3-ia.md

 Optionally, you can [create an Internet Archive account](https://archive.org/account/signup).
 When logged in, "Save Page Now" you will give you more advanced options, including save outlinks and screenshot.
 If you select the option "Save also in my web archive", the capture will appear in your account's "web archive" list, giving you a basic way to keep track of saved items.

+{% capture savenow %}
+- Copy the full URL for the web page you want to save from the address bar in your browser.
+- Paste the URL into the form on [Save Page Now](https://web.archive.org/save/) and click "Save Page".
+- The IA crawler will visit the live page and attempt to capture the data, which might take some time.
+Once complete, a success message will appear with a link to the archived content.
+- Click the archive link to check the capture.
+Copy the full URL from the address bar in your browser--this is your new permanent archive link.
+{% endcapture %}
+{% include card.html text=savenow title="Archive a Page" %}

 On a larger scale, many institutions subscribe to [Archive-It](https://www.archive-it.org/) service to create, manage, and store their own web archives.
 Internet Archive also supports a variety of initiatives to [preserve open access scholarship](https://blog.archive.org/2020/09/15/how-the-internet-archive-is-ensuring-permanent-access-to-open-access-journal-articles/)--checkout [Internet Archive Scholar](https://scholar.archive.org/) featuring full text search of archived research documents.